jesuscc1993/unofficial-ngx-anilist-client/README.md

 ### Anime table entry
 Displays the most basic anime information<sup>1</sup> in a single row.

+Different background colors<sup>2</sup> are used based for entries already on the user's list.

 <sup>1</sup> cover, title, format, year, genres, average score and episode count

+<sup>2</sup> blue for planned, orange for unfinished and red for dropped.

 &#42; Used on the search and user's list pages' tables.